chloesequeira52-star/nhis-obesity-hypertension-analysis/README.md

 This comparison shows that when the outcome is common, odds ratios can overstate the magnitude of association relative to prevalence ratios.

+This project demonstrates the application of epidemiologic methods to real-world data, including survey-weighted analysis, effect modification assessment, and sensitivity modeling.

 ---